Eisenmonoxid/EMXHookingLibrary/README.md

 # EMXHookingLibrary
-A work-in-progress Hook for the game "The Settlers 6" and "The Settlers 6: History Edition".
+A work-in-progress Hook for the games "The Settlers 6" and "The Settlers 6: History Edition".
 Will very likely never be truly finished ;)

 Uses the "BigNum.lua" library.
 Special thanks to the authors!